-These Societies run activities during Societies Hour.
-Some of the current activites include; the Cambridge Chemistry Challenge.
-Biology Olympiad, Invertebrate Diversity, Philosophy, The Battle Broadcasting Club, World Literature, Maths, Olympiads and Engineering.
-In addition to this Societies put on a series of events such as our inaugural Science Lectures.
+The Societies run activities during Societies Hour.
+Some of the current activites include; the Cambridge Chemistry Challenge, Biology Olympiad, Invertebrate Diversity, Philosophy, The Battle Broadcasting Club, World Literature, Maths Olympiads and Engineering.
+In addition to this Societies put on a series of events such as our Science Lectures.

-We also provide supra-curricular activities including enhanced reading lists, essay competitions, and weekly academic challenges coordinated by our Head of Supra Curricular Mr Smallman.
+We also provide supra-curricular activities including enhanced reading lists, essay competitions, and weekly academic challenges coordinated by our Head of supra-curricular Mr Smallman.